+Targeting Criteria: Who does this program target?

+Age

+Age Criteria Prenatal to kindergarten entry.

+Risk Factors

-Targeting Criteria: Who does this progra am target?
-Age Age Criteria Prenatal to kindergarten entry.
-Note: Newly enrolled families should contain an expectant mother and/or a child under 36 months of age.
-If unique and/or emergency circumstances warrant, Partnerships may enroll families with children aged three-years or older.
-Risk Factors 1000: ((''' Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the time of enrollment.
-Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the time of enrollment.
+Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the

+time of enrollment.

+Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the

+time of enrollment.